Skip to main content

 Celebrating Disability Advocacy Week

-Join us in celebrating Disability Advocacy Week (March 25-29, 2024), organized every year by JMU’s Office of Disability Services!
-Check out the resources below for opportunities to learn, celebrate, and advocate for disability, accessibility, and inclusion in higher education.
+Join us in celebrating Disability Advocacy Week (March 31-April 4, 2025), organized every year by JMU’s Office of Disability Services!
+Check out the resources below for opportunities to learn, celebrate, and advocate for disability, accessibility, and belonging in higher education.

 three films related to disability advocacy from Kanopy: My Beautiful Stutter, Anita, and Let Me Be Me